Transparency and documentation

 • There are substantial disagreements among member states on the required minimum substance and the consequences of being deemed a ‘shell’ and negotiations continue.

 • Timing: the schedule for adoption remains unclear due to the disagreements among member states.
-The Belgian presidency of the Council of the EU has stated in its programme that it will "support the implementation of the Unshell directive".
 The application is likely to be delayed to at least 2026.

 Resources (click to open)